-If we told you organising seating plans was easy, we’d be lying.
-And when your family doesn’t fit into the cookie cutter roles that wedding traditions demand, what then?
+If we told you organising seating plans were easy, we’d be lying.
+And when your family doesn’t fit into those cookie-cutter roles that many wedding traditions demand, then top table planning certainly doesn’t get an easier.
+Luckily, we’ve come up with some ideas to help.

 Top table planning for unconventional families needn’t give you headaches with this handy guide though.
 Whatever your situation, your wedding style and your personal preferences, there’s an idea here for you to get your top table planning done perfectly, promise!